BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/is-it-dry-yet.md

 mode: single
 ```

-> **Side Note**: The `notify.mobile_app_sharpie` and `notify.mobile_app_buttercups_android` are the entities exposed by the Home Assistant iOS and Android apps on my phone and my girlfriend's phone respectively.
-The `media_player.thuis` is the entity exposed by my Google Nest speaker group.
+`notify.mobile_app_sharpie` and `notify.mobile_app_buttercups_android` are the entities exposed by the Home Assistant iOS and Android apps on my phone and my girlfriend's phone respectively. `media_player.thuis` is the entity exposed by my Google Nest speaker group.
 Not being simply content to send a notification to my phone, I also wanted to play a sound on my Google Nest speaker group.
-The sound is a simple mp3 file that I host on a static host.
+The sound is a mp3 file that I host on a static host.

 `sensor.sheila_power` is the sensor entity exposed by my smart plug and what lets me monitor the power draw of the dryer. `sensor.sheila_power_5_minutes_ago` is a sensor that I created using the [SQL Integration](https://www.home-assistant.io/integrations/sql).
 I created a custom sensor to get the power draw 5 minutes ago.